Why are we so in love with Product Hunt?

 As I mentioned, the idea of submitting one of our products on Product Hunt was there for a while, but with all the work going on there wasn’t really much time left for preparing adequately, so we’ve postponed it several times.

-Our platform offers very cool apps but we decided to go with the most simple one, the Facebook Album Plugin as we thought most of the hunters will immediately understand its purpose.
+Our platform offers very cool apps, but we decided to go with the most simple one, the Facebook Album Plugin as we thought most of the hunters would immediately understand its purpose.

-But, when we finally decided to feature our Facebook Album plugin, time wasn’t really on our hand.
+But, when we finally decided to feature our Facebook Album plugin, time wasn’t really on our hands.

 People make a big deal of Product Hunt (don’t get me wrong Product Hunt is a super-major deal) but all that “stressing” makes you feel nervous and like you have to deal with authority.

 Okay, okay – let me tell you step-by-step what we’ve done.

 2. Find someone to hunt your product